vinifmor/guapow/README.md

 - Changing GPU power mode (only **Nvidia** and **AMD** devices at the moment)
 - Custom scripting
 - Optimization profiles
+- Auto optimize all your Steam game library without having to edit Launch Options
 - And more...

 ## Index